 After inter-system change from N1 mode to S1 mode, the UE and the SMF shall maintain the PDU session type of the PDU session context if the UE supports non-IP PDN type and the PDU session type is "Ethernet" or "Unstructured".

+After inter-system change from N1 mode to S1 mode, the SMF shall maintain the maximum data rate per UE for integrity protection for DRBs supported by the UE.

 Interworking to 5GS is supported for a PDN connection, if the corresponding default EPS bearer context includes a PDU session identity, session AMBR and one or more QoS rules (see 3GPP TS 24.301 [15]).

 Upon inter-system change from S1 mode to N1 mode in 5GMM-IDLE mode, the UE uses the parameters from the default EPS bearer context of each PDN connection for which interworking to 5GS is supported to create a corresponding PDU session as follows: